kubernetes/website/content/en/docs/contribute/participate/pr-wranglers.md

       to help onboard new contributors.

 {{< note >}}
-PR Wrangler duties apply to English language PRs.
+PR wrangler duties do not apply to localization PRs (non-English PRs).
 Localization teams have their own processes and teams for reviewing their language PRs.
-However if you have time during your shift, its often helpful to make sure language PRs are labeled correctly, review small non-language dependent PRs (like a link update), or tag reviewers or contributors in long running PRs (ones opened more than 6 months ago and have not been updated in a month or more).
+However, if you have time during your shift, it's often helpful to ensure language PRs are labeled correctly, review small non-language dependent PRs (like a link update), or tag reviewers or contributors in long-running PRs (ones opened more than 6 months ago and have not been updated in a month or more).
 {{< /note >}}